necolas/react-native-web/docs/guides/accessibility.md

 exposed as the props: `accessible`, `accessibilityLabel`, `accessibilityLiveRegion`, and `accessibilityRole`.

-React Native for Web does not provide a way to directly control the rendered HTML element.
-The `accessibilityRole` prop is used to infer an [analogous HTML element][html-aria-url] to use in addition, where possible.
+React Native for Web does not provide a way to directly control the type of the rendered HTML element.
+The `accessibilityRole` prop is used to infer an [analogous HTML element][html-aria-url] to use in addition to the resulting ARIA `role`, where possible.
 While this may contradict some ARIA recommendations, it also helps avoid certain HTML5 conformance errors and accessibility anti-patterns (e.g., giving a `heading` role to a `button` element).

 For example: